jozu-ai/kitops/docs/src/docs/next-steps.md

 # Next Steps with Kit

 In this guide you'll learn how to:
+* Sign your ModelKit
 * Make your own Kitfile
 * The power of `unpack`
 * Read the Kitfile or manifest from a ModelKit
 * Tag ModelKits and keep your registry tidy

+## Signing your ModelKit

+Because ModelKits are OCI artifacts, they can be signed the same way you sign your other containers.

+If you need a quick way to sign your containers, check out [Cosign](https://docs.sigstore.dev/signing/quickstart).

 ## Making your own Kitfile